Microsoft cloud service Azure restored after partial outage

-Partial disruptions began as of 1.40 p.m.
-ET on Aug.
+Partial disruptions began as of 1740 GMT on Aug.
 18, the company said on the Azure website. (bit.ly/VAqCJV)

 Microsoft Azure is a cloud-based platform for creating, deploying and maintaining online applications and services such as websites and web-hosted applications.
 The service, which is used by governments and corporations around the world, supports various programming languages, tools and frameworks.